Cornell-Food-Safety-AI-Repository/Predicting-fecal-contamination-in-agricultural-water/README.md

 - `--C`: The regularization parameter (default: 1.0).
 Applicable for the `SVM` algorithm.

 - `--kernel`: The kernel type to be used in the algorithm (default: 'rbf').
 Applicable for the `SVM` algorithm.
 Options include linear, poly, rbf, sigmoid, precomputed.
-## Usage
-- Command Line Execution: Run the script from the command line by specifying the target label and the algorithm you want to use.
 ``` bash
 python script.py --file_path path/to/mstdata.csv --target_label combined_label --algorithm GradientBoosting